-- (2.17) The Officer-in-Charge shall establish a standard zero tolerance policy in order for the detection, prevention, elimination and responding to sexual abuse/harassment, sexual activity and staff sexual misconduct of inmates, to address the safety and treatment needs of inmates who have been a victim of a sexual act, and to discipline and seeks to prosecute those who perpetrate these acts upon inmates.
-The standard shall include the following: - (a) Staff Training required as part of the new employee orientation and annual refresher training.
-All staff shall be trained to: - (1) Recognize the physical, behavioral, and emotional signs of a victim of sexual abuse; - (2) Understand the identification and referral process when an alleged abuse occurs; and - (3) Have a basic understanding of sexual abuse prevention and response techniques. - (b) Inmate Education required as part of inmate orientation.
-All inmates will be provided the following information: - (1) Methods inmates can use to protect themselves from becoming victims, while incarcerated; - (2) Treatment options available to victims of sexual abuse, and - (3) Methods of reporting incidents of sexual abuse, - (4) A written copy of information summarizing this topic; i.e. pamphlet, inmate handbook, etc. - (2.18) Americans With Disabilities Act Compliance with the Florida Model Jail Standards will require that a correctional facility comply with Title II of the Americans Disabilities Act.
-An example of best practices are set forth in the Department of Justice ADA best practices toolkits for State and Local Governments. - (2.19) "Non-secure Custody" Holding the juvenile: - (a) In an unlocked multipurpose area such as a lobby, office or interrogation room which is not designated, set aside, or used as a secure detention area or is not a part of such an area, or, if a secure area, is used only for processing purposes;
+- 2.17 The Officer-in-Charge shall establish a zero tolerance policy in order for the detection, prevention, elimination and responding to sexual abuse/harassment, sexual activity and staff sexual misconduct of inmates, to address the safety and treatment needs of inmates who have been a victim of a sexual act, and to discipline and seeks to prosecute those who perpetrate these acts upon inmates.
+The standard shall include the following: - a.
+Staff Training required as part of the new employee orientation and annual refresher training.
+All staff shall be trained to: - 1.
+Recognize the physical, behavioral, and emotional signs of a victim of sexual abuse; - 2.
+Understand the identification and referral process when an alleged abuse occurs; and - 3.
+Have a basic understanding of sexual abuse prevention and response techniques. - b.
+Inmate Education required as part of inmate orientation.
+All inmates will be provided the following information: - 1.
+Methods inmates can use to protect themselves from becoming victims, while incarcerated; - 2.
+Treatment options available to victims of sexual abuse, and - 3.
+Methods of reporting incidents of sexual abuse, - 4.
+A written copy of information summarizing this topic; i.e. pamphlet, inmate handbook, etc. - 2.18 Non-secure Custody Holding the juvenile:

-- (b) The juvenile is not physically secured to a cuffing rail or other stationary object during the period of custody in the facility; - (c) The use of the area is limited to providing non-secure custody only long enough and for the purposes of identification, investigation, processing, release to parents, or arranging transfer to an appropriate juvenile facility or to court; - (d) In no event shall the area be designed or intended to be used for residential purposes; - (e) The juvenile must be under continuous visual supervision by a law enforcement officer or facility staff while he/she is in non-secure custody.
+- a.
+In an unlocked multipurpose area such as a lobby, office or interrogation room which is not designated, set aside, or used as a secure detention area or is not a part of such an area, or, if a secure area, is used only for processing purposes; - b.
+The juvenile is not physically secured to a cuffing rail or other stationary object during the period of custody in the facility; - c.
+The use of the area is limited to providing non-secure custody only long enough and for the purposes of identification, investigation, processing, release to parents, or arranging transfer to an appropriate juvenile facility or to court; - d.
+In no event shall the area be designed or intended to be used for residential purposes; - e.
+The juvenile must be under continuous visual supervision by a law enforcement officer or facility staff while he/she is in non-secure custody.